Skip to main content

 Studies have shown that participants taking retatrutide 12mg lost an average of 28.7% of their body weight at 68 weeks, while those taking retatrutide 9mg lost 26.4%.
 However, the safety signal deserves attention.
 Lilly did report a safety signal called dysesthesia in 8.8% and 20.9% of patients on the 9 mg and 12 mg doses, respectively.
 In the placebo arm, just 0.7% of patients reported this side effect.
 Dysesthesia is an abnormal sense of touch that causes normal sensations to feel unusual or painful.

 Retatrutide is not yet approved anywhere.
 GlobalData, parent company of Clinical Trials Arena, predicts a 2027 approval for retatrutide.
-Research-grade retatrutide for laboratory use only is available from specialised suppliers and is not a clinical option in Norway.
+Klarovel does not sell, source, or fulfil retatrutide; it is not a clinical option in Norway and any laboratory use is the researcher's own responsibility.
 Any source claiming to sell retatrutide for human use is operating outside the Norwegian regulatory framework.

 How to compare the options without getting lost#